AesaraB/mypaint-website/pages/design/contributing/troubleshooting/windows-tablets.md

 +++
-title = "Debugging: Windows tablets" summary = "Tablet glitches are harder to deal with on Windows.
+title = "Troubleshooting Windows Tablets" summary = "Tablet glitches are harder to deal with on Windows.
 Here's how to help get them fixed."
 +++